What is the meaning of the color red that we see so often being worn on one's wrist?

 It is known as the “string of fate.”

-Chinese red string is so powerful string, even if only an image in ones' mind, is to bind two individuals by the supreme power of love and mutual trust.
+Chinese red string is such a powerful string, even if it is only an image in ones' mind.
+The meaning is to bind two individuals by the supreme power of love and mutual trust.

 The power to stick to one another, through thick or thin of life.